awsdocs/aws-cli-user-guide/doc_source/install-cliv1.md

 ## Installing the AWS CLI Using the bundled installer<a name="install-tool-bundled"></a>

-For offline or automated installations on Linux, macOS, or Unix, we recommend that you try the [bundled installer](install-bundle.md)\.
+For offline or automated installations on Linux or macOS, we recommend that you try the [bundled installer](install-bundle.md)\.
 The bundled installer includes the AWS CLI, its dependencies, and a shell script that performs the installation for you\.

 On Windows, the bundled installer is in the form of an [MSI installer](install-windows.md#install-msi-on-windows)\.